jtgraham38/ContentOracle_AI_Chat/readme.txt

 == Upgrade Notice ==
 = 1.0.0 =
 Upgrade notice for users of previous versions.

-== Frequently Asked Questions ==
-= Can I customize the plugin settings? =
-Yes, you can customize the plugin settings by navigating to the 'Settings' menu in the WordPress admin dashboard.

 == Screenshots ==
 1. This is the first screenshot.